track-asia/trackasia-native/platform/android/README.md

 See [checkstyle guide](https://github.com/mapbox/mapbox-gl-native-android/wiki/Setting-up-Mapbox-checkstyle) for configuration details.

 #### Resolving duplicate file entries
 With buck build support, Android Studio can complain about duplicate source files.
-To remove this warning, open `TrackAsiaGLAndroidSDK.iml` find the list of `excludeFolder` entries and add `<excludeFolder url="file://$MODULE_DIR$/../../../misc/" />` line.
+To remove this warning, open `MapboxGLAndroidSDK.iml` find the list of `excludeFolder` entries and add `<excludeFolder url="file://$MODULE_DIR$/../../../misc/" />` line.

 ##### Setting API Key

 _The test application (used for development purposes) uses MapTiler vector tiles, which require a MapTiler account and API key._

-With the first gradle invocation, gradle will take the value of the `MGL_API_KEY` environment variable and save it to `TrackAsiaGLAndroidSDKTestApp/src/main/res/values/developer-config.xml`.
+With the first gradle invocation, gradle will take the value of the `MLN_API_KEY` environment variable and save it to `MapboxGLAndroidSDKTestApp/src/main/res/values/developer-config.xml`.
 If the environment variable wasn't set, you can edit `developer-config.xml` manually and add your api key to the `api_key` resource.

 ### Running project

-Run the configuration for the `TrackAsiaGLAndroidSDKTestApp` module and select a device or emulator to deploy on.
+Run the configuration for the `MapboxGLAndroidSDKTestApp` module and select a device or emulator to deploy on.
 Based on the selected device, the c++ code will be compiled for the related processor architecture.
 You can see the project compiling in the `View > Tool Windows > Gradle Console`.

 More information about building and distributing this project in [DISTRIBUTE.md](DISTRIBUTE.md).